 So, how can you know when the negative balance protection is working for your account?

 As we mentioned, make sure you familiarize yourself with your broker’s policy.
-Some brokers are committed to never let any of its traders’ accounts to go into negative territory.
+Best Forex brokers are committed to never let any of its traders’ accounts to go into negative territory.
 This is achieved by using protective “brakes” or tools, like Margin Call and Stop Loss.
 However, bear in mind that in some rare occasions, these tools don’t work in case of lack of liquidity or if the market is volatile at that moment.

 Pros and Cons of Negative Balance Protection